rebelsky/sams-assorted-musings-reflections/best-of-breed-etime.md

 ---

 [1] I'm not sure what it is officially called.
-It may be the ADP portal.
+It may just be the "ADP portal".

+[2] Or anyone, for that matter.

 ---

-*Version 1.0 of 2017-08-01.*
+*Version 1.0.1 of 2017-08-01.*